vking34/aws-developer-associate/messaging/README.md

 - When a consumer requests messages from the queue, it can optionally "wait" for messages to arrive if there none in the queue

-- LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your app
+- LongPolling decreases the number of API calls made to SQS while __increasing the efficiency and latency of your app, save costs__

 - The wait time can be between 1s to 20s